- Has represented commercial landlords, tenants, and utilities in their leasing of offices, retail space, and cell tower sites across the country.

 Nashville, TN Office

-Lillian is a Member whose practice focuses on commercial real estate, affordable housing development and representation of non-profit organizations.
+Lillian Roe Gilmer is a member whose practice focuses on commercial real estate, affordable housing development, and representation of non-profit organizations.
 Lillian’s experience with affordable housing developers includes advising and working with owners, lenders, developers, and investors in all phases of real estate development, including: land acquisition, representation before local governmental commissions, financing, construction, leasing, disposition, and homeownership programs.
 Lillian assists developers seeking to combine private financing with state and federal funding sources, such as tax credits, bonds, tax increment financing, federally-insured loans, and grants to develop both residential and mixed-use development with affordable housing components.
-Lillian also advises developers facing community opposition challenges on local, state, and federal laws and regulations applicable to affordable housing developments.
+Lillian represents both Landlord and Tenants in drafting and negotiating leases for office and retail spaces across the country.

 Lillian’s experience representing nonprofit organizations includes writing federal grant applications, drafting and reviewing contracts, drafting agency policies, and providing general legal advice to specific issues faced by nonprofit organizations.